 Are you losing motivation and confidence?

 Remind yourself of the reasons you want to quit.
 If it’s money, start tracking your savings.
 If it’s family, carry a photo of them with you, or ask them to record a motivational message for you.
 Read up on some common concerns before your next quit attempt.

-If you were using Nicotine Replacement Therapy (NRT) products or a prescribed quit smoking medication, did you use them correctly?
+If you were using Nicotine Replacement Therapy (NRT) or a prescription-only stop smoking medication, did you use the product correctly?

 When you feel ready, update your quit smoking plan based on your experience and with the new strategies you have to stay on track.
 Never give up giving up!